sjjeong94/classification/README.md

 # Classification
-This is a PyTorch implementation of classification on CIFAR10/CIFAR100 dataset
+This is a PyTorch implementation of classification on [CIFAR dataset](https://www.cs.toronto.edu/~kriz/cifar.html)

 <br>